-Neo-nazi teen who threatened to attack migrants in Dover admits terror offences
+Neo-Nazi teen who threatened to attack migrants in Dover admits terror offences

 In September, he wrote: “I am planning an attack against the Dover coast where every Muslim and refugee has been given safety.
 If you’re interested tell me now.”

-The boy, from Derbyshire, pleaded guilty to encouraging terrorism and possessing and disseminating a terrorist publication on the first day of his trial on Monday.
+The boy, from Derbyshire, pleaded guilty to encouraging terrorism, and to possessing and disseminating a terrorist publication, on the first day of his trial on Monday.

-Westminster Magistrates’ Court heard that he has a previous conviction after threatening to blow up a mosque on 20 January last year, in what Chief Magistrate Paul Goldspring said had been described to him as a “bomb hoax, a prank and a joke”.
+Westminster Magistrates’ Court heard that he had a previous conviction for threatening to blow up a mosque on 20 January last year, in what chief magistrate Paul Goldspring said had been described to him as a “bomb hoax, a prank and a joke”.

-He appeared at Westminster Magistrates’ Court alongside a 16-year-old boy from south-east London, who was a member of the same online group and had written slurs against “P***s”.
+He appeared in court alongside a 16-year-old boy from southeast London, who was a member of the same online group and had written racial slurs, referring to people as “P***s”.

 The older boy added: “It’s gotten to the point I will casually walk up to someone with a gun and ‘POW’.”
 He admitted dissemination of a terrorist publication.